Best cheap TVs: Seven great value TVs

 - Some clipping with HDR content

-It’s not often we see a TV with a Full Array Local Dimming panel fall below £1000 until late into its product life cycle, but the Sony X85L has been available for just over a year and you can now get it for a pound under the £1000 mark.
+The Sony X85L first launched in 2023, been available for just over a year and you can now get it for a pound under the £1000 mark.

-A Full Array Local Dimming backlight offers more precision in terms of black levels and brightness, but what really appeals with this Sony TV is its colour performance.
-It’s able to describe with a wide range of colours; although it’s not the brightest out of the box, reaching 738 nits in its Standard HDR mode.
-Nevertheless that still makes it the brightest HDR TV on this list.
+It features a Full Array Local Dimming backlight that offers more precise black levels and brightness, although it’s not the brightest out of the box.
+Our measurements showed that if produced 738 nits in its Standard HDR mode, but in terms of the TVs on this list, that still makes it one the brightest HDR TVs.

-Sound quality is merely ok with tis set.
-While it produces a crisp tone with voices it lacks bass, and we’d suggest getting a soundbar to go with the X85L.
+Sound quality is merely ok.
+While it produces a crisp tone with voices, it lacks in overall bass, and we’d suggest getting a soundbar to go with the X85L.

 Reviewer: Kob Monney